 Flowering from mid winter through to early summer this is a plant that adds interest to the garden for much of the year.

-Guichenotia are a drought tolerant plant, but needing some protection from frosts.
+Guichenotia are a drought tolerant plant, but do need some protection from frosts.

 Although they naturally grow in poor soils, they will perform better in a free draining soil with some added compost or other organic matter.

-Plants need to be firmed in to the same level they were in the pot, watered in with a liquid seaweed fertilizer and get moist through the first summer.
+Plants need to be firmed in to the same level they were in the pot, watered in with a liquid seaweed fertilizer and get some extra moisture through the first summer.

 At no time should the soil be allowed to become soggy.